 Archived Water Resources Center Projects

-The former Water Resources Center reviewed research proposals received annually.
+During its operation until 2008, the California Water Resources Center reviewed research proposals received annually.
 Research proposals selected for funding had to be both relevant to water issues in California and scientifically sound.
 Executive summaries and annual reports for funded projects can be found under each of the following categories:

 - Category I - Hydrology, Climatology & Hydraulics